carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 questions:
 - "How do I transfer files to (and from) the cluster?"
 objectives:
-- "Be able to transfer files to and from a computing cluster."
+- "Transfer files to and from a computing cluster."
 keypoints:
 - "`wget` and `curl -O` download a file from the internet."
-- "`scp` transfer files to and from your computer."
+- "`scp` and `rsync` transfer files to and from your computer."
 - "You can use an SFTP client like FileZilla to transfer files through a GUI."
 ---

-Computing with a remote computer offers very limited use if we cannot get files to or from the cluster.
-There are several options for transferring data between computing resources, from command line options to GUI programs, which we will cover here.
+Performing work on a remote computer is not very useful if we cannot get files to or from the cluster.
+There are several options for transferring data between computing resources using CLI and GUI utilities, a few of which we will cover.

 ## Download Files From the Internet

-One of the most straightforward ways to download files is to use either `curl` or `wget`, one of these is usually installed in most Linux shells, on Mac OS terminal and in GitBash.
+One of the most straightforward ways to download files is to use either `curl` or `wget`.
+One of these is usually installed in most Linux shells, on Mac OS terminal and in GitBash.
 Any file that can be downloaded in your web browser through a direct link can be downloaded using `curl -O` or `wget`.
 This is a quick way to download datasets or source code.

 The syntax for these commands is: `curl -O https://some/link/to/a/file` and `wget https://some/link/to/a/file`.
 Try it out by downloading some material we'll use later on, from a terminal on your local machine.